 I did the same for Jesus.
 I would first thank Him for what He did on the cross for me and then worship and praise Him for who He is today.
 For example, He is the King of Kings, the Lord of Lords, the Alpha and the Omega, the Lamb upon the throne, etc. I would then tell Him how much I loved Him and would express my desire to please and follow Him.
 I then would minister to the Holy Spirit by thanking Him for who He is and what He does for me.
 For example, He dwells in me, He inspires me, He sanctifies me, He fills us with joy and peace, He empowers me, leads me, comforts me, etc. After I ministered to the Lord this way, I would then would then bring my requests to the Lord.

 Many accepted Christ and we saw many miracles.
-We had the privilege of leading more than a hundred police recruits to the Lord and discipling them.
+We had the privilege of leading many police recruits to the Lord and discipling them.
 After this we started a weekly prayer meeting for the nation on a nearby mountain overlooking the city.
 The prayer meeting continued for a number of years, even after we left the country.
 Out of this prayer meeting, came those who supported us as missionaries, which led us eventually to live in Russia.

 I once heard a testimony of a youth leader who took a group of young people on a mission to Hong Kong.
 At first it was very difficult for them to find affordable accommodation.
 They decided not to only pray about this need, but to spend more time just worshiping the Lord.
 After doing this for a while, they one day received a phone call for the mayor of the city who offered them an old hospital building with 28 rooms.
 He told them that they could rent this building for just one dollar a month.
 Without any sweat, they had the accommodation that they needed.